Calendula Marigold

 • Common Name: Calendula Marigold

-• Critters or Pests: Attracts hummingbirds, deer resistant
+• Critters: Attracts hummingbirds, deer resistant

 • Family: Asteraceae